 Fariba joined the EnviToxIn Lab in Winter 2025, bringing valuable experience in plant research and environmental stress biology.
 Her research focuses on advancing our ongoing soybean–PFAS project by investigating how different PFAS exposure pathways influence contaminant uptake, bioavailability, plant physiology, and rhizosphere responses in soybean systems.
 Using a comprehensive greenhouse framework, Fariba will examine whether PFAS accumulation and phenotypic effects differ when exposure occurs through contaminated soil, PFAS-containing irrigation water, or a combination of both pathways.
 Her project will also evaluate how biochar amendments and nitrification inhibition strategies influence PFAS mobility, precursor behavior, microbial community structure, and soybean root transcriptomic responses.
 Through the integration of plant phenotyping, soil chemistry, microbial ecology, PFAS analysis, and transcriptomics, Fariba’s work aims to generate mechanistic insight into how exposure route and soil management strategies shape PFAS behavior in agricultural systems and influence crop health and food-relevant tissue accumulation.

-Sumantee Baidya is an environmental researcher focused on developing practical, field-based solutions for PFAS contamination in agricultural systems.
+Sumantee Baidya joined our lab in Spring of 2026 with the goal of contributing to our development of a practical, field-based management solution for PFAS contamination in agricultural systems.
 In the EnviToxIn Lab, she is working directly with farmers and agricultural fields with documented histories of biosolid application to investigate how PFAS move from contaminated soils into edible crop tissues under real Maryland farming conditions.
 Her work will advance understanding on how soil properties such as organic matter, pH, and texture influence PFAS mobility, crop uptake, and transfer into food systems under real field conditions.
 Her research will integrate soil chemistry, crop analysis, and biochar-based mitigation strategies to evaluate scalable approaches for reducing PFAS bioavailability while maintaining crop productivity and nutritional quality.
 She will also develop PFAS uptake risk models and science-based best management frameworks designed to help farmers make informed decisions about mitigation strategies in PFAS-affected soils.